Our free membership, business.com+, takes the pain out of choosing new business services.

 Limitations

-One potential drawback of CareCloud is that it prefers clients to sign a three-year contract (although it will accept a one-year term).
+One potential drawback of CareCloud is that it prefers clients to sign a three-year contract.
 This could be a major commitment for some medical practices, but it may not be a significant limitation for large offices.
 CareCloud says it promotes longer-term contracts because the company takes a consultative approach to help medical practices grow over time.

 TipBottom line

 It may be beneficial to negotiate a one-year contract to see how well CareCloud works for your practice.
-If the service meets your expectations, you can then sign a longer-term agreement.
+Companies have been able to do this in the past, and it means you can then sign a longer-term agreement if the service meets your expectations.

 Methodology